purkonuddin/ecommerce-API/README.md

 3. Make new file a called **.env**, set up first [here](#set-up-env-file)
 4. Turn on Web Server and MySQL can using Third-party tool like xampp, etc.
 5. Create a database with the name post, and Import file [ecommerce.sql](ecommerce.sql) to **phpmyadmin**
-6. Open Postman desktop application or Chrome web app extension that has installed before
+6. Open Postman desktop application or Chrome web app extension that has installed before, [collection link] (https://www.getpostman.com/collections/9b37cdb72de14add6727)
 7. Choose HTTP Method and enter request url.(ex. localhost:8001/api)
 8. You can see all the end point [here](#end-point)